JQL/yii2-bootstrap4/README.md

       composer require yiisoft/yii2-bootstrap4
 ```

-4. If you try to open http://localhost/bootstrap4 you will get errors. **This is normal.**
+4. If you try to open http://localhost/bootstrap4 you will get errors. **This is normal.** We are now going to fix those errors.
 5. Using Search and Replace but **excluding** the _vendor_ folder replace the following in all the PHP files:

 ```